Akhilvis/elastic-mcp/README.md

 ```sh
 ELASTIC_URL="http://localhost:9200" ELASTIC_USERNAME="your_username" ELASTIC_PASSWORD="your_password" fastmcp dev tools/elastic_tool.py
 ```
+or

+Run the mcp server by

+ELASTIC_URL="http://localhost:9200" ELASTIC_USERNAME="elastic" ELASTIC_PASSWORD="hKsXqDsd" python3 tools/elastic_tool.py

+and run mcp client in another terminal by

+python3 mcp_client.py

+or

-or Add to the Claude Desktop by editing the claude_desktop_config.json and add the following code snippet
+Add to the Claude Desktop by editing the claude_desktop_config.json and add the following code snippet

 ```sh